rohrerj/scion/doc/BorderRouter.md

 increase the read speed.

 ## Lock goroutines to threads
-The CPU affiliation by locking the goroutines to threads and CPU cores can later be studied and would become much easier by applying this design because we have more goroutines and hence more flexibility how we want to fix them to the cores.
+The CPU affinity by locking the goroutines to threads and CPU cores can later be studied and would become much easier by applying this design because we have more goroutines and hence more flexibility how we want to fix them to the cores.